I now have all the help needed for 2022, apart from a carpenter needed for May to help build a lean-to greenhouse made from old windows:)

 The smallholding is on the beautiful island of Engeløya in Northern Norway, opposite the famous Lofoten Islands.
 We are surrounded by stunning mountains, white beaches, valleys, woods, fields and the sea is crystal clear with plenty of fish and other weird and wonderful sea creatures.
 Engeløya is said to be the most beautiful, hidden gem of Norway!

 Home is an old and carefully restored, traditional timber house with some mod cons and two woodburning stoves.
-There is also a ”writers cabin/guesthouse” (for summer use) and a generous size barn that is home to the hens, my studio and a spacious guest studio for visiting artists-in-residency and the occasional B&B guests.
-In addition there are two well equipped workshops for wood- and metalwork.
-As a guest you are of course welcome to use spaces and tools!
+There is also a ”writers cabin/guesthouse” and a generous size barn that is home to the hens, my studio and a spacious guest studio for visiting artists-in-residency and the occasional rental guests.
+In addition there are two well equipped workshops for wood- and metalwork and a ceramic kiln and a potters wheel.
+As a guest you are of course welcome to use spaces and tools.
 Sometimes we host workshops, artist camps, symposiums, exhibitions and mini-festivals.
 Volunteers sometimes share their skills and host their own workshops.

 I mostly work from home but also travel a great deal with art-projects elsewhere.
 You may therefore occasionally need to be here on your own for a few days during your stay.
 Sometimes I also need people to come and housesit to look after the animals and the garden for a few weeks.
 This is perfect for someone, or a couple of people, who also practice their arts.
 Let me know if you want to be on the contact list for house sitters.

 Our tiny village only has 45 inhabitants but the community of Engeløya has a population of around 500.
 There are plenty of opportunities for outdoor activities like hiking in the hills, mountains and valleys or stroll along the beach, climbing, canoeing, kayaking, fishing in the sea or lakes, boating, cross-country skiing, cycling, bird watching, diving, all kinds of art making, writing or music making- or just for being and breathing and enjoying the wild and the quiet!
-We have a 16ft motorboat, a wooden rowing boat, a canoe, kayaks and bikes to borrow in spring, summer and autumn and x-country skis and skates in the winter.
+We have a wooden rowing boat with a 4hp engine, a canoe, a kayak and bikes to borrow in spring, summer and autumn and x-country skis and skates in the winter.

 This place can be very quiet, dark and contemplative during the winter months and busy, light and buzzing during the summer months.
 To come here you would therefore have to be comfortable with both quietness and business depending on when you want to come☺️ In winter you may catch a glimpse of the famous, northern lights and in the spring and summer you will experience the eternal days of light and the midnight sun!